JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 After that we are going to initiate the new order.
 We will do bulk insert of our order details objects.

 Once the order has been successfully placed, we will send an email.
 But pausing it for now, we will come back later and work on the implementation.

 After we have successfully sent the email, we will clear the cart items and return the new order instance.

 We are done with the implementation for placing an order.
-Let’s come back to the router and work on the second api : getting a list of orders.
+Let’s come back to the router and work on the second api: getting a list of orders.

 **router.py**